 Understanding Hidden Harm (HHA)

-Understanding Hidden Harm (HHA) is a one-day course, offering up-to-date research and best practice guidelines for the recognition of signs and symptoms of hidden harm to children caused by alcohol, drugs and substance misuse in the family.
+Understanding Hidden Harm offers up-to-date research and best practice guidelines for the recognition of signs and symptoms of hidden harm to children caused by alcohol, drugs and substance misuse in the family.
 Practical guidelines for intervention, support and prevention will be considered, including the identification and analysis of risk with substance using parents.

 Understanding Child Online Safety (OSA)

 The course offers detailed information and the context necessary to be alert to signals that a child may be suffering from cyber-bullying or child abuse connected with information and communication technologies (computers, games consoles and mobile phones) and to know what to do.
-The programme is delivered by the specialist trainers from the PSCB and Police.
+The programme is delivered by the specialist trainers from the South West Grid for Learning.

 Safeguarding Children from Neglect and Emotional Abuse (NEA)

 This course offers detailed consideration of the child protection issues raised by physical or emotional neglect, for all workers in any agencies accessed by children, young people and/or their parents and families; practitioners across all sectors, and their managers.
-The programme is delivered by the specialist practitioners from the PSCP, Plymouth City Council Social Care, Education Welfare Service and Plymouth NHS Trust Safeguarding Team.
+The programme is delivered by the specialist practitioners from the PSCP.

 Supervision Skills for Child Protection (SSA)

 For many years, the Government has expressed concern at the lack of sufficient supervision for practitioners who may have to deal with child protection.
 The PSCP is committed to promote access to professional supervision and guidance for all those who may have concerns about children. his multi-agency training course for both practitioners and their managers, is based upon the most up-to-date research and knowledge of what works to protect children.
-Delivered by lead practice managers, this course will examine core principles of safe practice in-line with legislation and procedures.
+This course will examine core principles of safe practice in-line with legislation and procedures.